syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Get-current-vertical-and-horizontal-offsets.md

 documentation: ug
 ---

-## Get current vertical and horizontal offsets
+# Get current vertical and horizontal offsets in UWP PDF Viewer
 The SfPdfViewer control provides the value of the current vertical and horizontal offsets.
 The following code allows you to access the same.
 Here 'buffer' is the byte array read from the PDF file either using FileOpenPicker or from Assets folder, as illustrated in the [Viewing PDF](https://help.syncfusion.com/uwp/sfpdfviewer/concepts-and-features/viewing-pdf) section.
 {% tabs %}
 {% highlight c# %}